xapian/xapian-docsprint/concepts/indexing/terms.rst

 term occurs more often a higher weight.

-It is also possible to store a set of positions along with each term; this allows the positions at which the words occured to be used when searching, eg, in a phrase query.
+It is also possible to store a set of positions along with each term; this allows the positions at which the words occurred to be used when searching, e.g., in a phrase query.
 It is usual for the positions used here to be a word count (rather than a character or byte count).

 Stemmers